marcelauliano/MitoHiFi/README.md

 <b>MitoHiFi</b> circularises, cuts and annotates the mitogenome from contigs assembled with PacBio HiFi reads and softwares such as HiCanu or Hifiasm.

-The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straigh forward.
+The dissemination of high-quality long reads - such as PacBio HiFi - makes the assembly of high-quality mitogenome straight forward.
 Because of the circular nature of the molecule, however, the mitocontig is usually assembled redandantly resulting in a continuos multiple-copies mitogenome-contig.
 This pipeline was developed to finalize the assembly and annotation of the mitogenome by:

 (i) finding it among complete genome assembled contigs, (ii) circularising and cutting it to represent only one copy of the circular molecule and